Skip to content

 For agency founders and CEOs, this creates a difficult paradox.
 AI promises greater efficiency and capability - but it also somewhat lowers barriers to entry.
 New AI-led competitors are starting to appear, while existing agencies are racing to add AI language to their positioning.

 In a market suddenly full of “AI-powered insights”, many agency leaders are asking the same question: How do we stand out?
-The answer lies less in the technology itself, and more in something increasingly valuable in an AI-driven market: trust.
+The answer lies less in the technology itself, and more in something increasingly valuable in an AI-driven market: one of trust.

-The Real Risk of AI: Commoditisation
+The real risk of AI: commoditisation

 After years of relative growth and stability, AI is transforming how research is conducted.
 Survey creation can be automated, open-ended responses can be analysed in seconds and reports can be generated instantly, whilst digital twins and synthetic personas are taking the place of real respondents.

-The trust Gap AI creates
+The trust gap AI creates

 Ironically, the rise of AI also creates a new problem for clients.
 How do they know which insights agencies they can trust to help them make the right decisions?